Updated September 22, 2018

-This nation was formed in the 1600/1700s, solidifying in the early 1800s by marriages between a relatively small group of specific and well-documented Indigenous women, generally from the Cree & Anishinaabe nations and their French, British/Scot men.
+This nation began forming in the 1600/1700s, solidifying in the early 1800s between a relatively small group of specific and well-documented Indigenous women, generally from the Cree & Anishinaabe nations and their French, British/Scot men.
 Their following generations went onto marry other members of this Metis grouping or their original First Nation tribes.
 The recognized Metis Nation’s battles alongside their ancestry nations for Indigenous rights, and having been persecuted and killed for doing so, is a well-established record.

 Just to clarify further, there are also mixed ‘Status” First Nation.
 Many of these cases are from families where a First Nations man married a white woman and full status was granted to she and their children.
 Not so for Indigenous women, who lost all status for herself and her children if she had children with a white man – the original non-status First Nations.

-I understand why many want to identify as Metis because of the western Metis Nation recognition, but wanting it and being it is not the same thing.
+I understand why many want to identify as Metis because of the western Metis Nation federal recognition as ‘Indians’, but wanting it and being it is not the same thing.
 I do however, strongly believe verifiable non-status First Nations fully deserve the sorely lacking recognition and representation.
 This is in contrast to growing groups who feel it’s their right to claim Indigeneity on face-value, claiming persecution when asked for bona-fides.
 They seem to feel they’re above the routine requirement of all Indigenous to provide records of proof to claim status or membership into nation.
 No nation is obligated to accept anyone.